-Actual time spent delivering or coordinating pre-employment-transition services will be tracked per internal agency directive.
-Cas).
+Per internal agency directives, the time spent delivering or coordinating preemployment-transition services will be tracked.

-Actual services must be be entered immediately into the Case Management System (CMS) as pre-employment services are provided.
-Documentation shall occur each time preemployment transition activities are conducted, and must be maintained in the electronic case file.
+Actual services must be entered immediately into the Case Management System (CMS) as pre-employment services are provided.
+Documentation shall occur each time pre-employment transition activities are conducted and must be maintained in the electronic case file.

-The VR counselor must provide pre-employment-transition services to students with a disability, including required and pre-employment-transition coordination activities with school personnel and families.
+The VR counselor must provide pre-employment-transition services to students with a disability, including required pre-employment-transition coordination activities with school personnel and families.
 The VR counselor and transition vocational-rehabilitation counselors are expected to have a significant presence at their assigned schools providing pre-employment transition services.
 Each will attend meetings for Individualized Education Plans (IEPs) for students, community school-to-work meetings, and Workforce Youth Program meetings.